On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 so equating the two expressions for $z$ we get

 whence

 which is what was required. \end{proof}

-Note that when $\kappa=1$ this recovers the intrinsic metric and that $D_{\ell ,\kappa}\to D_{\ell ,0}$ as $\kappa\to 0$; this corresponds to the idea that locally a large sphere looks metrically like a patch of the Euclidean plane --- a fact in accord with our daily terrestrial experiences.
+Note that when $\kappa=1$ this recovers the intrinsic metric and that $D_{\ell ,\kappa}\to D_{\ell ,0}$ as $\kappa\to 0$; this corresponds to the idea that locally a large sphere looks metrically like a patch of the Euclidean plane.
 Thus this gives a family of metrics interpolating between the Euclidean and intrinsic ones.

 This family of metrics can actually be extended by taking the relative curvature $ \kappa$ to be in $(-\infty,1]$.
 The formula for $D_{\ell ,\kappa}$ is valid for negative $ \kappa$ and corresponds to a metric on the length $\ell $ circle induced by embedding it roundly in a suitably curved hyperbolic space; this can be proved either by geometric means akin to those in Theorem~\ref{Thm:FormulaForMetricOnSphere}, or by the standard algebraic trick of considering a hyperbolic plane as a sphere of imaginary radius.
 If the reader is unhappy with the imaginary quantities in the expression for $D_{\ell ,\kappa}$ when $\kappa$ is negative then they could perhaps be reassured by rewriting the expression for $D_{\ell ,\kappa}$ in terms of hyperbolic sines: